ymzuiku/pillar-neo-vim/README.md

-# Front end Vim
+# Javascript \ React \ Nodejs Vimrc

+> One script installed VIM config and Plugins

-> This package testing Mac OS, other System please look and edit `init.sh` and `sectiondInstall.sh`
+> This package testing Mac OS, other System please look and edit `init.sh`

 This VIM config focus Javascript: